xaur/proposal/propsals/proposal-phase-3-draft.md

 | Videos   | Research + scripting + filming + editing   |   $700 |     3 |      $2,100 |
 |          | Total                                      |        |       |     $12,550 |

-* GDG Google Developer Groups
+* GDG: Google Developer Groups
 * JCI: The Junior Chamber International of Morocco
 * NIIAT: National Institute of Innovation and Advanced Technology
-* MYC: Moroocan Youth Center for strategic studies
+* MYC: Moroccan Youth Center for strategic studies

 Special thanks to @bee for his help and insightful feedback in polishing this proposal.

 I appreciate your time and consideration reading, discussing and voting for this proposal.
-Thank you all!.
+Thank you all!